 export default NameList;

-// Result: Renders a list with Alice, Bob, and Charlie as list items
+// Result: Renders a list with Alice, Bob, and Charlie as list items🔑 The Importance of the Key Prop

-prop when rendering lists to help it efficiently update the DOM.
+In the example above, you’ll notice the key prop on the <li> element.
+React requires a unique key prop when rendering lists to help it efficiently update the DOM.
 Without it, React may re-render elements unnecessarily, causing performance issues or bugs.
 Use a unique identifier (like an ID) if available, or the index as a fallback.

-๐ Rendering Objects with Map
+🌟 Rendering Objects with Map

-Now, letโs look at a more realistic example.
+Now, let’s look at a more realistic example.
 Suppose you have an array of user objects, and you want to display their details in a list.

 1